HL7/davinci-deqm/source/pages/mrp.md

 ### Gather Data Requirements From Payer

 In this optional step, the Provider queries the Payer("Aggregator") for which resources are needed for MRP measure reporting.
+Note that instead of using this API, the measure definition can be reviewed manually to determine what data needs to be submitted.

 {% include img-narrow.html img="data-requirement.jpg" caption="Data Requirements Operation" %}